biggproject/biggdocs/ReinforcementLearning/FlexibilityIdentification.md

 ### Boiler outlet temperature

-We assume that the boiler temperature depends on boiler set point and boiler inlet temperature.
+We assume that the boiler temperature depends on boiler set point and room temperature.
 A high boiler set will increase the boiler outlet, similarly, a lower room temperature will  make  the  boiler  temperature  decay.
 We  can  estimate  the boiler outlet in the time step *t* + 1 using Following Equations.

 <img src="../figures/Flexibility/EqnBoiler.png" alt="nested_cv" width="400">